mkazz/basic-service/README.md

-#Basic Framework for PHP Microservices#
+#Basic Framework for PHP Microservices###License##This software is Open Source under the MIT license.&copy; Matt Kaczorowski 2016